WSU-kduncan/ceg3120-cth2242/Project 2/README.md

 For each step below, provide a screenshot that shows the network resource has been created according to specification along with a description of what the resource does (what is its role).
 You may add whatever additional notes you would like. **The screenshot and description of each network component is required**.
 Any other notes you leave behind may make this project more useful in the future.
 Getting a good screenshot can be done by clicking on the resource and showing configurations in the details menu.

 1. Create a VPC.
    - A VPC is a logically isolated virtual network that is dedicated to my AWS account.
-You can use your VPC to launch resources such as Amazon EC2 instances.
+I can use my VPC to host resources such as Amazon EC2 instances.
+I specified that my VPC would be /24 network.

 ![photo of vpc details](images/vpc.png)
 <br>
 <br>
 2. Create a subnet

    - A subnet is the range of IP addresses in my VPC.
 You can use a public subnet for resources that must connect to the internet, and a private subnet for resources that are going to stay in your VPC.
+Each subnet is only available in the zone I created it in.
+The size of the subnet I created is a /28 which would allow my VPC to connect 14 different hosts.

    ![photo of subnet details](images/subnet.png)
 <br>